Daniibooii/dinosaur-safari/README.md

 # dinosaur-safari

 # Project Description
-This repo contains the unpacked files from a legally-downloaded copy of the PC game Dinosaur Safari.<br>
+This repo contains the unpacked files from a legally-downloaded copy of the PC game Dinosaur Safari;<br>
+the game is available for download at: http://www.abandonia.com/en/search_abandonia/dinosaur+safari<br>

-I played a great deal of this back in the day and wanted to get it running on my laptop.<br>
+I played a great deal of this game back in the day and wanted to get it running on my laptop.<br>
-I have had no luck so far, but hopefully fooling around with compatibility mode will provide a solution.<br>
+Compatibility mode didn't cut it, so I'm using DOSBox to play.<br>

-This repo has been created in order to facilitate the study/use of the game's code, potentially for a group project.<br>
+This repo has been created in order to facilitate the study/use of the game's code, potentially for a collaborative project.<br>
 The project envisioned will be more of a "Dinosaur Staycation" and involve use of APIs/dinosaur databases.<br>
-If that doesn't pan out, I'd still like to dig around in the code.<br>
+If that doesn't pan out, I'd still like to dig around in the code to get an idea of how PC games operate.<br>
 <br>
 The original notes associated with these files have been moved from README.txt to below the second dinosaur safari heading.<br>